tilalx/tilalx/ReadMe.md

 - **C#**: Experienced in creating desktop and backend applications.
 - **C++**: Focused on system-level programming and performance enhancement.
 - **JavaScript & React**: Specialized in building dynamic, responsive web applications.
+- **VMware (vSphere)**: Proficient in virtualization and cloud computing solutions.
+- **Docker**: Adept in containerization and orchestrating distributed applications.
+- **Bamboo**: Experienced in using this continuous integration and deployment tool for efficient software delivery.

 ## Integration Skills